 In guardianship cases, formal service of process is not required, but parents and adult siblings are entitled to notice of the proceedings.
-Exhibit A to your petition should include a list of the names and addresses of everyone who must be notified.
-You will be required to send a Notice of Motion via certified, return receipt mail (or Fedex) to everyone on that list.
-Many of the relevant family members of NIJC clients live in their home countries, where this may not be feasible.
-If that is the case, you have two options:
+If you have addresses, you will send them a Notice of Motion via certified, return receipt mail (or Fedex).
+Include the Zoom information for remote hearings from the court's website.
+If you do not have viable addresses, or if the parties whereabouts are unknown, you have two options: